cilium/cilium/Documentation/cmdref/cilium-agent.md

       --enable-node-selector-labels                               Enable use of node label based identity --enable-pmtu-discovery                                     Enable path MTU discovery to send ICMP fragmentation-needed replies to the client
-      --enable-policy string                                      Enable policy enforcement (default "default") --enable-recorder                                           Enable BPF datapath pcap recorder
+      --enable-policy string                                      Enable policy enforcement (default "default") --enable-policy-secrets-sync                                Enables Envoy secret sync for Secrets used in CiliumNetworkPolicy and CiliumClusterwideNetworkPolicy
+      --enable-recorder                                           Enable BPF datapath pcap recorder
       --enable-route-mtu-for-cni-chaining                         Enable route MTU for pod netns when CNI chaining is used --enable-sctp                                               Enable SCTP support (beta)